- Scholarship from African Schools (an all-round award)

 The selection of art scholars will be by an interview with the Head of Art, an will include an inspection of the candidates’ portfolios and an observational drawing task.
 Portfolios should show evidence of a genuine passion for art.
 Successful candidates are likely to bring evidence of experimentation and investigation across a variety of media and have strong observational drawing skills.
 Three-dimensional or very large-scale work may be included and may be represented in photographs.
 Busy, personal sketchbooks that show evidence of work undertaken independently, outside of school, will be of particular interest.
 As part of their interview candidates will be asked about a contemporary artist whose work they admire.

 Candidates must supply a scholarship CV.
 A reference from the Head of the candidate’s school and Head of Art will also be taken into consideration.

-- Individual performance of a monologue or performance of a musical theatre number lasting approximately 2 minutes.
-This is an opportunity for the individual students to prepare a piece in advance that plays to their strengths and demonstrates their ability to communicate with an audience.
+Candidates will then be required to perform individually in a performance of a monologue or performance of a musical theatre number lasting approximately two minutes.
+This is an opportunity for the individual student to prepare a piece in advance that plays to their strengths and demonstrates their ability to communicate with an audience.

-- An interview with a member of the Drama Department (interviews may be recorded), often conducted in groups of two or three, in which each candidate has the opportunity to share his or her theatrical interests and discuss performances seen or participated in.
+After the performance candidates will be interviewed by a member of the Drama Department (interviews may be recorded).
+In the interview candidates will have the opportunity to share theatrical interests and discuss performances they have seen or participated in.